lbryio/spec/index.md

 #### Thumbnail

-An http or lbry URL to be used to display an image associated with the content.
+A URL to be used to display an image associated with the content.

 #### Media Type